 Science has confirmed what you already knew—reading aloud to children has clear cognitive benefits.
 Several studies continue to prove just that.
 One of which was a study published in the Journal of the American Academy of Pediatrics.
-The study, co-authored by 5 scientists, demonstrates that when a child is being read to, the part of his/her brain that processes visual imagery, story comprehension, and word meaning, improves significantly .
-Another study asserts that reading aloud helps children learn to recognise letters, understand that print represents the spoken word, and learn how to hold a book and turn the page .
+The study, co-authored by 5 scientists, demonstrates that when a child is being read to, the part of his/her brain that processes visual imagery, story comprehension, and word meaning, improves significantly.
+Another study asserts that reading aloud helps children a) Learn to recognise letters, b) Understand that print represents the spoken word, and c) Learn how to hold a book and turn the page.

-Another study found that kindergarten children who were read to at least three times a week had a significantly greater phonemic awareness than did children who were read to less often.
-Having a conversation with your child in the language you wanted him/her to speak alone isn’t enough.
+Jim Trelease in his book, The Read-Aloud Handbook, asserts that kindergarten children who were read to at least three times a week had a significantly greater phonemic awareness than did children who were read to less often.
+What this means is, having a conversation with your child in the language you wanted him/her to speak alone isn’t enough.
 The conversation is nevertheless important but when it comes to building a rich vocabulary, nothing does it like words that come from a print.
-A good children’s book is three times richer in vocabulary than conversation .
+A good children’s book is three times richer in vocabulary than conversation.

 Commission On Reading